D-class cruiser (Germany)

 The D-class cruisers were a pair of German heavy cruisers, classified as panzerschiffe ("armored ships") by the Reichsmarine (Navy of the Realm).
 The ships were improved versions of the preceding Deutschland-class cruisers, authorized by Adolf Hitler in 1933.
 They were intended to counter a new French naval construction program.
 Displacement increased to 20000 LT, but Hitler allowed only increases to armor, prohibiting additions to the ships' main battery armament.
-Only one of the two ships was laid down, but work was canceled less than five months after the keel was laid.
-It was determined that the designs should be enlarged to counter the new French Dunkerque-class battleship.
+Both ships were laid down in February 1934, but not much work done before work was cancelled pending a significant revision of the design.
+It was determined that the ships should be enlarged to counter the new French Dunkerque-class battleship.
 The construction contracts for both ships were superseded by the Scharnhorst-class battleships.